Refugia: a podcast about renewal

 Many thanks to the team of people who made this project possible.

 - Thanks to David Wunder along with the Calvin Centers and Institutes at Calvin University that provided funding to support an experimental pilot project during the summer of 2019.

 - Thanks to Calvin students Kayla Cooper and Garrett Strpko for doing so much of the recording and post-production, and to Jordan Van Eerden for batting cleanup.
+Thanks to Lauren Cole for much transcription editing and for developing the look of the podcast.
 Professors are not necessarily the most tech-savvy and we tend to be reclusive, but we can learn.
 Thanks for your patience with us.